 Pumpkin, pumpkin, pumpkin…

 Looking for more dessert recipes?
-Check out our Italian Cookies, Easy Homemade Chocolate Hummus, Pumpkin Cupcakes with Cream Cheese Frosting, Peanut Butter Reese’s Pieces Cookies, Peanut Butter Chocolate Chickpea Blondies, Apple Crisp, Nutella Chickpea Brownies, and Butter Cookie Cake with Whipped Cream Cheese Frosting.
+Check out our Italian Cookies, Easy Homemade Chocolate Hummus, Pumpkin Cupcakes with Cream Cheese Frosting, Peanut Butter Reese’s Pieces Cookies, Peanut Butter Chocolate Chickpea Blondies, Apple Crisp, Nutella Chickpea Brownies, Black Moon Whoopie Pies, White Chocolate Macadamia Nut Scones and Butter Cookie Cake with Whipped Cream Cheese Frosting.
+If you are looking for holiday cookies, be sure to check out our Christmas Cookie List!

 - 2 eggs